Ratakor/zpotify/README.md

 ## TODO

-- fix `play {album,track}` & `search track` & `queue`
-  - probably an issue in std.compress.flate.Decompress although it may be fixed with zig master
 - bash completion
 - fix `FIXME`s in zig-spoon (it's about std.Io.GenericWriter)
   - or switch to [libvaxis](https://github.com/rockorager/libvaxis) which also allows to change license